 Low and behold, research reported in Science News, Geometric minds skip school (1), comes to the rescue.
 It seems Amazonian villagers grasp abstract spatial concepts despite lacking formal math education.
 They know geometric principles intuitively.
 Granted, my views on knowing and understanding are more radical, but then I don’t have skeptical peer-reviewing scientists insisting on proof. 😉

 I regard the advanced knowledge civilization prides itself on as actually being based in innate knowing, as this research implies.
-The emergent property principle (see Tao as Emergent Property, V1. ) helps support and give deeper context to my view that we only truly understand what we already innately know.
-Additionally, what often passes for understanding is merely mimicry as noted in Learning What You Know (V1. ) — although, mimicry can certainly be a step on the path to understanding.
+The emergent property principle (see Tao as Emergent Property). helps support and give deeper context to my view that we only truly understand what we already innately know.
+Additionally, what often passes for understanding is merely mimicry as noted in Learning What You Know.
+That said, mimicry is certainly a key step on the path to tapping intuitive knowing and understanding.

 (1) Here are a few excerpts from this article.